magradze/Nextino/docs/04-tutorials/safe-hardware-access.md

 We will learn how to:

-1. **Declare** a module's primary hardware resource in its `config.json` file.
+1. ✅ **Declare** a module's hardware resource in its `config.json` file.
-2. Intentionally create a resource conflict between two modules.
+2. 💥 Intentionally create a resource conflict between two modules.
-3. See how the `ResourceManager` automatically detects the conflict at startup and provides a clear error message.
+3. 👀 See how the `ResourceManager` automatically detects the conflict at startup and provides a clear, life-saving error message.

-## Step 1: Declaring a Primary Resource
+## Step 1: Declaring a Resource

 The key to Nextino's resource management is a standardized, declarative object named `"resource"`.
-Instead of just providing a pin number, you describe the main hardware resource your module needs.
+By using it, you're not just setting a pin number—you're officially requesting exclusive access to it.

-Let's update our modules to use this clean structure.
+Let's use the `LedModule` and `ButtonModule` from our previous tutorials.

-### 1.1.
-Update `LedFlasher`'s Configuration
+### 1.1. `LedModule`'s Configuration

-Open the `config.json` for your `LedFlasher` module.
+Open the `config.json` for your `LedModule`.

 ```json title="lib/LedFlasher/config.json"
 {